 Ninety Percent of Everything Limited understands that your privacy is important to you and that you care about how your personal data is used.
 We respect and value the privacy of everyone who visits this website, https://www.openocean.studio and downloads any of our Mobile Apps (“Our Sites and Mobile Apps”) and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 In this Policy the following terms shall have the following meanings:

-“Account” means an account required to access and/or use certain areas and features of Our Site; “Cookie” means a small text file placed on your computer or device by Our Site when you visit certain parts of Our Site and/or when you use certain features of Our Site.
-Details of the Cookies used by Our Site are set out in Part 13, below; and “Cookie Law” means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003;
+“Account” means an account required to access and/or use certain areas and features of Our Sites and Mobile Apps; “Cookie” means a small text file placed on your computer or device by Our Sites and Mobile Apps when you visit certain parts of Our Sites and Mobile Apps and/or when you use certain features of Our Sites and Mobile Apps.
+Details of the Cookies used by Our Sites and Mobile Apps are set out in Part 13, below; and “Cookie Law” means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003;

 2. Information About Us

-Our Site is owned and operated by Ninety Percent of Everything Limited, a limited company.
+Our Sites and Mobile Apps are owned and operated by Ninety Percent of Everything Limited, a limited company.

 3. What Does This Policy Cover?